 During the salacious trial another mobster, Harry Schlitten, admitted to his part in the murder.
 He was the driver of the automobile in which Vivian Gordon was strangled to death.
 He told the jury that Stein had informed him “If I don’t get a certain party out of the way, a friend of mine is going to jail.”

 Madeline Tully’s dalliances with mobsters perhaps laid the trend for tenant Edward Burke who lived here at the same time.
-On August 9, 1933 the 31-year old was arrested along with four others in a police raid of an apartment at No. 222 West 84th Street.
-Burke was arrested on violating the Sullivan Law (a gun control law in New York State) and anti-narcotic laws.
-The Times reported that “five pistols, more than 100 rounds of ammunition and two opium pipes were seized by police” in the raid.
+On August 9, 1933, the 31-year old was arrested along with four others in a police raid of an apartment at 222 West 84th Street.
+Burke was arrested for violating the Sullivan Law (a gun control law in New York State) and anti-narcotic laws.
+The New York Times reported that “five pistols, more than 100 rounds of ammunition and two opium pipes were seized by police” in the raid.

 But the tenant list was not all gangsters, opium users and other seedy characters.
 In 1937 the anthropologist Louise E. Bisch lived here.

-In May 1940 Emergy Ferris sold the former Baumgarten mansion after 26 years of ownership.
-The Times reported that “A doctor bought for remodeling into small units the five-story elevator dwelling at 294 Riverside Drive.”
+In May 1940, Emery Ferris sold the former Baumgarten mansion after 26 years of ownership.
+The New York Times reported that “A doctor bought for remodeling into small units the five-story elevator dwelling at 294 Riverside Drive.”
 A year later the conversation was complete.
 There were now three apartments on the first floor and four each on the upper floors.